Chvxt3r/HackTools/Web/XSS.md

 # Cross-Site Scripting (XSS)

+## Stored XSS
+### Discovery
+    > Can be verified if its persistent across sessions.
+For example, if you upload `<h1>test</h1>` and open the same page in an incognito window or another browser and it remains.
+Useful for stealing session cookies.

 ## Discovery
 ### DOM-Based
 > Done completely in the client browser.
 No request to server on data entry.
 Easily confused for relfected XSS.
 Needs a trigger to run the payload, such as 'img src=""'